soniah/blog/content/posts/2009-10-23-howto-install-virtualbox-on-ubuntu-jaunty.md

 tags:
   - Ubuntu
 ---
-Here&#8217;s how to install Virtualbox 2.1.4 on Ubuntu Jaunty (people are [saying][1] 2.2.0 is buggy).
+Here's how to install Virtualbox 2.1.4 on Ubuntu Jaunty (people are [saying][1] 2.2.0 is buggy).
 And now that Oracle owns Sun, Virtualbox may go the way of the dodo&#8230;

 <!--more-->